Sexual health for men

 While it's been said that the largest sex organ is the brain, it's not always easy to make major adjustments in one's sexual persona.
 Professional counseling can help in working through feelings of fear or anxiety over establishing or continuing a healthy relationship after paralysis.
 A counselor can also work with couples on healthy ways to communicate their needs and feelings.

-Safe sex: The risk of sexually transmitted disease (STD) is the same both before and after paralysis.
-STDs include diseases such as gonorrhea, syphilis, herpes and the HIV virus; these can cause other medical problems, such as infertility, urinary tract infections, pelvic inflammatory disease, vaginal discharge, genital warts and AIDS.
+The risk of sexually transmitted disease (STD) is the same both before and after paralysis.
+STDs include diseases such as gonorrhea, syphilis, herpes and the HIV virus.
+These can cause other medical problems, such as infertility, urinary tract infections, pelvic inflammatory disease, vaginal discharge, genital warts and AIDS.
 The safest, most effective way to prevent sexually transmitted diseases is to use a condom with a spermicidal gel.